gordon-cs/gordon-360-api/README.md

 ### Views

+We got access to these views through CTS.
+They are a direct live feed from the tables they represent.
+As mentioned earlier, we cannot use primary keys in the views to make foreign keys in other tables.

 ###### ACCOUNT
+Account information for all the members of gordon college.
 ###### ACT_CLUB_DEF
+The Activity information.
+Includes short codes and what they represent.
 ###### CM_SESSION_MSTR
+The Session information.
+Includes short codes, the session they represent, and the physical dates spanned by the session.
 ###### Faculty
+A subset of `ACCOUNT` that has only faculty member records.
 ###### PART_DEF
+Definitions of the different participation levels for someone in an activity.
 ###### Staff
+A subset of `ACCOUNT` that has only staff member records.
 ###### Student
+A subset of `ACCOUNT` that has only student records.

 ### Stored Procedures

+Stored procedures have been written to make some database accesses and administrative tasks easier.
+Here are the most important ones.

+###### UPDATE_ACT_INFO

+Because ACT_INFO is basically a duplicate of ACT_CLUB_DEF, this stored procedure tries to keep them synced.
+Ideally it should be run automatically anytime ACT_CLUB_DEF changes.
+If that is not possible, it should be run periodically (e.g. daily).
+In non-sql terms, this procedure makes sure all the activities defined in ACT_CLUB_DEF are also present in ACT_INFO.
+If something has been added to ACT_CLUB_DEF but is not present in ACT_INFO, it adds the corresponding record to ACT_INFO, filling in the other columns with default data.

+###### UPDATE_JNZB_ACTIVITIES

+This stored procedures is pretty simple.
+It moves all the relevant information from the MEMBERSHIP table and puts it in the JNZB_ACTIVITIES table.
+To prevent duplication, it will only add records that are present in the MEMBERSHIP table, but missing the JNZB_ACTIVITIES table.

 ## The Code